CS180-022-2/Project_5/README.md

 In situation where the user needs to input info for account or profile, something like the below prompt will appear if they input something invalid

 <img width="428" alt="rerror1" src="https://user-images.githubusercontent.com/74845705/101247963-84862b80-3757-11eb-9969-f80adc369654.png">

+## Instructions
+Run the program by first running profileServer.java, then profileClient.java.
+The login GUI should pop up if everything is working.
+If profileClient.java cannot connect, check the socket id and port numbers.

 ### AccountMenuFrame Class
 #### Description